 Student Placement Information

-Each year Southern Youth and Family Services take a limited number of overseas and local students who are wishing to undertake educational placements with the organisation.
+Each year Southern Youth and Family Services take a limited number of overseas and local students who are wishing to undertake educational placements with the Organisation.

-If you are interested in applying to do a placement with Southern Youth and Family Services as part of your educational program, please advice your Student Placement Coordinator to contact us using the details below.
+If you are interested in applying to do a placement with Southern Youth and Family Services as part of your educational program, please advise your Student Placement Coordinator to contact us using the details below.